Attendance & Medical Appointments

 Children are required to attend school on time and registration starts at 8.45am prompt.
-Teachers record lateness in the registers and persistent lateness will be referred to the Education Welfare Officer.
+Teachers record lateness in the registers and persistent lateness will be referred to the Inclusion Officer.

 Leave of Absence

 The school holiday dates are published in advance and we therefore do not see any reason for parents and carers to need to take their children out of school during term time.
-Therefore, in the interests of your child's education, the Head of School will not normally be prepared to grant leave-of-absence for family holidays or holidays with friends or youth organisations in school time.
+Therefore, in the interests of your child's education, the Headteacher will not be prepared to grant leave-of-absence for family holidays or holidays with friends or youth organisations in school time.
 There is strong DfE evidence showing that children who are absent from school for any length of time do not make good progress or achieve their full potential.
-If a family feels leave in term time is unavoidable then written details must be provided.
+If a family feels leave in term time is unavoidable then written details must be provided on the school's Leave of Absence for Exceptional Circumstances form.
 This should be done at least two weeks in advance, so that appropriate consideration can be given and a response made.

-Please note that failure to comply with this procedure may result in an unauthorised absence being recorded and the Educational Welfare Officer being informed.
+Please note that failure to comply with this procedure may result in an unauthorised absence being recorded and the Inclusion Officer being informed.

 Signing in/out procedure

-Any child arriving at school after 8.45am will have missed the morning registration mark and must be signed in by their parent or carer at Reception, giving a reason for the late arrival.
+Any child arriving at school after 8:45am will have missed the morning registration mark and must be signed in by their parent or carer at Reception, giving a reason for the late arrival.
 Any child who has to leave school during school hours for a medical appointment or similar bona fida reason must have a note requesting this.
-This should be addressed to the class teacher, who will pass it to the School Office.
+This should be addressed to the School Attendance Officer, who will pass it to the Class Teacher.
 Children leaving school during the school day must be signed out at Reception by their parent or carer.